monadicsystems/monadicsystems.github.io/post8.md

 If you've been reading my previous blog posts, this is for you.
 If this is your first time reading about Okapi, now is a great time to jump in.

 Okapi is a monadic DSL for decribing web servers.
-Okapi exports a variety of simple *HTTP request parsers* that can be composed using `do` notation and other operators to create more complicated parsers.
+Okapi exports a variety of simple *HTTP request parsers* that can be combined with each other using `do` notation and parser combinators to create more complicated parsers.

-Here's an example web server from the official [Okapi documentation](https://www.okapi.wiki/).
+Here's an example web server from the official [Okapi documentation](https://www.okapi.wiki/) that greets the user.

 ```haskell
 {-# LANGUAGE BlockArguments #-}